Skip to Content

 Put a baby gate or monkey lock on the door to keep your child in their room in the middle of the night.
 Some parents also turn the door knob around so they can lock the door from the outside.

-It is not safe for some kids to have so much new freedom.
+It’s not safe for some kids to have so much new freedom.
 We don’t want them to roam the house in the middle of the night so this is for their safety.

 Step 5—Have a Monitor Ready

-Make sure you have a good video monitor so you can check on your toddler to make sure she isn’t getting into anything dangerous.
 Some monitors allow you to talk through them, so you can remind your child that it’s time for bed, without having to go into her room.

 Step 6—Use an Okay to Wake Clock